 Synchrogenix’s industry-leading, artificial intelligence (AI)-enabled redaction solution provides anonymized clinical trial documents in support of Policy 70 rules.
 PleaseTech’s newest version of their collaborative document review software, PleaseReview, enables users to review and apply redactions.
 In partnership with Synchrogenix’s AI technology that automatically applies contextual rule-based redactions, a new release of PleaseReview will allow sponsors to review documents in a real-time, collaborative, and controlled environment.

-In this webinar, David Cornwell, Founder and CEO of PleaseTech, and Lora Killian, Synchrogenix Director of Transparency and Disclosure, reviewed the streamlined process that will be created as a result of this partnership.
+Join our webinar on November 10, where David Cornwell, Founder and CEO of PleaseTech, and Lora Killian, Synchrogenix Director of Transparency and Disclosure, will review the streamlined process that will be created as a result of this partnership.